Vladimir Ž. Jovanović, PhD

 Jasmina Đorđević, PhD

-Jasmina Đorđević is an Associate Professor at the Faculty of Philosophy, University of Niš.
-She is affiliated to the Centre for Foreign Languages which she is currently the Head of.
-She teaches General English at the BA level and English for Specific Purposes at the MA level.
+Jasmina Đorđević, Associate Professor at the Faculty of Philosophy, University of Niš, is affiliated to the Centre for Foreign Languages which she is currently the Head of.
+She is also the Coordinator of the PhD in Foreign Language Philologies and the Coordinator of the MA in Translation.

-She was born in Germany and lived there for thirteen years so that she is native in German and Serbian.
-She completed her BA, MA and PhD at the Faculty of Philosophy in Niš.
-She started her career as an English language teacher at the levels of elementary and secondary education where she spent the first fourteen years of her career.
-Twelve years ago, she started pursuing her career in tertiary education only.
-Her research interests are in the fields of Computer Assisted Language Learning, the Study of Translation and Digital Media Discourse.
-She has published extensively in various national and international journals, three monographs, three textbooks and numerous book chapters.
+Her research interests are in the fields of Computer Assisted Language Learning, the Study of Translation and Multimodal/Digital Media Discourse.
+She has published extensively in various national and international journals, four monographs, three textbooks and numerous book chapters.
 She has presented her work at different national and international conferences, prepared and conducted workshops, seminars, webinars and training programmes for English language teachers, translators and interpreters.
 She is active as a peer reviewer for several national and international journals as well as a mentor to both MA and PhD students.
 She has been a visiting professor and mentor at the Faculty of Philology in Nikšić, University of Montenegro for the last eight years.

 Jasmina Đorđević has participated, coordinated or managed numerous projects within various funding programmes, such as DAAD, TEMPUS, COST, the Ministry of Education, Science and Technical Development of the Republic of Serbia, the Faculty of Philosophy, etc. The projects have been focused on various subjects ranging from linguistics to digital literacy.
-She has been a member of ESSE and the Serbian Association of the Study of English for more than a decade and is a sworn interpreter and translator for the German and English language appointed by the Ministry of Justice of the Republic of Serbia.
+She has been a member of ESSE and the Serbian Association of the Study of English for more than a decade.